-The Paper is a college newspaper published bi-weekly and produced entirely by Kirtland students.
+The Paper is a college newspaper published bi-weekly and produced by Kirtland students.
 It includes news stories, feature articles, columns and opinion pieces, sports, and photography of interest to the college community.

 Most, but not all, students helping to produce The Paper are enrolled in journalism classes in which students can learn reporting, editing, photography, graphic design, and advertising skills while earning up to three humanities credits toward their associate degree.

-Opinions expressed in The Paper are attributed to individual writers and do not reflect the policy of the Kirtland Board of Trustees, administration, faculty, or staff.
-For more information about joining The Paper's staff, phone the advisor, Keith Gave, 989-275-5000, extension 242, or e-mail him at gavek@kirtland.edu
+Opinions expressed in The Paper does not reflect the policy of the Kirtland Board of Trustees, administration, faculty, or staff.
+For more information about joining The Paper's staff, contact the advisor, Keith Gave, at 989-275-5000, extension 308, or e-mail gavek@kirtland.edu.